Reginald Valentine Manford

 Aged 26 years.

 Reginald (‘Rex’) Manford was born in Welshpool in 1892.
 He was the second son to Samuel and Edith Manford.
 His father Samuel worked for the Earl of Powis as the Estate Cashier.
 Rex was baptised at Christ Church on 20th March 1892.
 The family lived at 17 High Street (now Baldwins Accountants).
-By 1911, the family had moved across the road to Stone House.
+By 1911, the family had moved to Stone House.

 Some time later the family moved to Springbank, a cottage just outside of Welshpool on the Llanfair Caereinion road.